 Number of tags

 It's tempting to add a lot of tags to make sure the icons are showing up on many different search terms.
 However, to avoid spamming, we give icons with too many tags a penalty.
-You should try to keep the number of tags between 4 to 7.
-Keep in mind that if you add more than 7 tags the icon will get a lower rank.
+You should try to keep the number of tags as 4 or less.
+Keep in mind that if you add more than 4 tags the icon will get a lower rank.
 Read more about the Optimal number of tags per icon.

 Filenames will be used for suggested tags and will be divided by space “ “, hyphen “-” and underscore “_”.
 All generic tags such as numbers, icon, vector etc. will be marked with orange and users might have to remove them.
 The filenames can thus be used for auto-tagging icons.
 Read more about Tricks for auto-tagging.

 The bad tags

 When tagging icons, you should avoid what we call non-descriptive tags.
 All non-descriptive tags will be flagged and coloured orange.
 These are tags that do not directly describe the motif of the icons.
 In other words, do not use tags that do not describe what the icon represents.